 In the United States, according the federal law moms are allowed to breastfeed in public, anywhere they are allowed to be, without discrimination and harrassment.
+Thirty-one states, the District of Columbia, Puerto Rico and the Virgin Islands exempt breastfeeding from public indecency laws.

 In the United Kingdom, the Equality Act 2010 stipulates that discrimination in relation to child birth and maternity includes discrimination on the ground of breastfeeding if the nursing mother is treated less favourably.